Stop, Look and Listen

 Tell the students, “Today we are going to take a walk around our school to get you started.
 Don your hats and get the magnifying glasses ready detectives.”
 Take the students on an observation walk around the school grounds.
 Guide them on their first entries so they know what to do when they get home.

 The students add to these journal pages for a few days with the help of their families.
 Give your students your expectations for the number of entries they complete.
-Attachment One: Disappearing Habitat Chart is for the observation of a single site and may not be appropriate for all classes.
+Disappearing Habitat Chart is for the observation of a single site and may not be appropriate for all classes.

 Student groups continue to work on their presentations started in the previous lesson.
 Encourage them to include in their presentations some ideas for action to take to protect urban animals and their habitats.